-WHY GO: Greenville ME is the largest town on the vast Moosehead Lake, which isn’t saying much, as it’s a tiny place with incredible scenery and history.
+Greenville ME is the largest town on the vast Moosehead Lake, which isn’t saying much, as it’s a tiny place with incredible scenery and history.
 And, of course, moose.
-The lake is utopia for fishermen/women, and has been drawing tourists since a certain Massachusetts author penned “The Maine Woods” in 1853.
+The lake is a utopia for fishermen/women, and has been drawing tourists since a certain Massachusetts author penned “The Maine Woods” in 1853.

 Visit in September or October, and you’ll be rewarded with some of the most stunning foliage in New England.
-In winter and summer, logging roads vibrate with noise from ATV’s and Snowmobiles.
+In winter and summer, logging roads vibrate with noise from ATVs and Snowmobiles.

-Hunting and fishing is huge here, too.
+Hunting and fishing are huge here, too.
 Come anytime, and you’ll be blown away by the caliber of lodging and dining as well.
-If you just want to sip a glass of wine on a porch overlooking the water and de-stress come sundown, this is one of best places on earth to do that.
+If you just want to sip a glass of wine on a porch overlooking the water and de-stress come sundown, this is one of the best places on earth to do that.

 These days, when it’s getting more and more difficult to find true wilderness, Greenville on Moosehead Lake in Maine is a revelation.